-Speaking of Howe, On November 14, 1964, moved past Richard as the NHL’s all-time goal-scoring leader, including the playoffs.
+Speaking of Howe, On Nov.
+14, 1964, he moved past Richard as the NHL’s all-time goal-scoring leader, including the playoffs.
 The 627th goal of his career came in a 4-2 loss at the Montreal Canadiens, the team Richard scored all 626 of his goals for.

-Bryan Trottier scored his 492nd career goal, on Nov.
+Bryan Trottier scored his 492nd career goal on Nov.
 14, 1989, to pass Jean Ratelle for 14th on the NHL’s all-time goal-scoring list.
-His goal wasn’t quite enough on that evening as the New York Islanders lost 5-4 to the visiting Philadelphia Flyers.
+That evening, his goal wasn’t enough as the New York Islanders lost 5-4 to the visiting Philadelphia Flyers.

-On that same night, Larry Robinson had two assists in the first period of Los Angeles Kings’ 8-6 win over the Calgary Flames.
+That same night, Larry Robinson had two assists in the first period of the Los Angeles Kings’ 8-6 win over the Calgary Flames.
 This gave him 896 points to move past Brad Park into third place on the NHL’s all-time point-scoring list among defensemen, trailing only Denis Potvin and Bobby Orr.

 On Nov.
 14, 1996, Ed Olczyk scored his 300th career goal and 700th career point in the Kings’ 4-1 win over the visiting Toronto Maple Leafs.
 He retired with 342 goals and 794 points, the 19th most in league history by an American-born player.